 Most employers will not specifically state that they have taken a negative action against an employee for the employee taking part in protected activity because employers know this is illegal.
 You will have the burden of showing the link between your complaint and the negative action that was taken against you.

 You will likely need various forms of evidence to prove you were retaliated against, such as:

-If you believe that you have been wrongfully retaliated against, it is important that you contact an experienced employment lawyer to learn about your rights.
+If you believe that you have been wrongfully retaliated against, it is important that you contact an experienced unpaid overtime lawyer to learn about your rights.
 Our skilled legal team can help evaluate the circumstances surrounding your claim and discuss your legal options during a free, no-risk consultation.
 We work on a contingency fee basis, so there are no fees or costs unless we help you recover on your claim.